 7 Benefits of Rice Water for Hair

-- Rice water contains the same vitamins and minerals as rice – B vitamins, eight essential amino acids, and vitamin E which nourishes and softens hair.
+Rice water contains the same vitamins and minerals as rice – B vitamins, eight essential amino acids, and vitamin E which nourishes and softens hair.

-Rice water also contains inositol, a carbohydrate that helps repair and strengthens damaged hair and boost hair elasticity.
+Rice water also contains inositol, a carbohydrate that helps repair and strengthens damaged hair and improves hair elasticity.